Friday 13 June 2025

 We hope to see many of you there for what promises to be a memorable evening.

-• During the summer holidays, a group of Lower Sixth students are going out to Uganda to work in Nabugabo, our partnership primary school.
+During the summer holidays, a group of Lower Sixth students are going out to Uganda to work in Nabugabo, our partnership primary school.
 They will not only be taking out teaching and learning resources which they will make as part of the Taking Responsibility course, but other donations as well.
-This year we are focussing on collecting boys boxers and girls pants, aged 6 - 14.
-The items need to be brand new in their original packaging.
+This year we are focussing on collecting boys' boxers and girls' pants, ages 6-14.
+Please can they be new and in their original packaging.
 Your donations will make a huge difference to the children.
-Mrs Bond will be collating the donations, so please leave them in Reception or give them to your child to give to her.
+Mrs Bond will be collating the donations, so please leave them in Reception or give them to your son or daughter to give to her.
+Thank you very much to everyone who has donated so far.

-Year 11 Silver DofE Assessed Expedition departs on Monday 30 June.
+Year 11 Silver DofE Assessed Expedition will depart on Monday 30 June.

-Year 12 Gold Assessed Expedition departs on Sunday 6 July.
+Year 12 Gold Assessed Expedition will depart on Sunday 6 July.

 Arrangements for the afternoon of Friday 4 July: